taratran/kwk-level-2-lecture-004-html-part-2/README.md

 with just a few elements like these we can actually do quite a lot in building out content on a website.

+*Emphasize: Model how to use the inspector, as students will see lots of language and phrases on a webpage that will be unfamiliar.
+An example of this  "Let's look at the inspector together.
+To me, it seems like there's a lot going on and a lot that I may not know-- this is okay!
+What's important is we look at what we do understand and learn from there."

 Let's Take a look at https://www.kodewithklossy.com/ as an example.
 With some minor _styling_ (CSS) here and there, the landing page could be created almost entirely with just `<div>`, `<h1>`, and `<img>` elements.
 The top black